jalvesaq/cmp-vim-r/README.md

 ### nvim-cmp

-The source `cmp_nvim_r` does not require any special configuration of `nvim-cmp` to work, and people have different preferences and workflows.
+The source `cmp_vim_r` does not require any special configuration of `nvim-cmp` to work, and people have different preferences and workflows.
 Anyway, I share below what worked best for me:

-  - `cmp-nvim-r` sets the field `sortText` of completed items as "0" for function arguments and "9" for everything else.
+  - `cmp-vim-r` sets the field `sortText` of completed items as "0" for function arguments and "9" for everything else.
 This means that function arguments will always be at the top of the list of suggestions if you put `cmp.config.compare.sort_text` at the top of list of compare `nvim-cmp`